jsimpso81/WPIlibMathLabVIEW/FRC_Traj_Pkg/_Read_Me.txt

 0)Execute "clean" on all the build specifications.

-1)Run the "Book" build specification.
+1)Run the "DocFiles" build specification.
 This copies the book file to the "builds" directory.

 2)Run the "UtilExec" build specification.
 This copies the utility executable files to the "builds" directory.
 The source for these files is: "C:\Shares\Common\FRC\FRC_TrajLib\FRC_Traj_Pkg\UtilExe\bin".
 The executable files should be updated if needed before running this step.

+2.1) Run the Menu_Files build specification

+2.2) Run the Misc_Files build specification.

 3)Run the "All Source Distribution".
 This copies the library VI to the builds directory.